-The last key area that you might want to be aware of is taking risks.
-And I don't mean saying yes to everything, but rather knowing when to say either yes or no.
+The last key area you might want to be aware of is taking risks.
+And I don't mean saying yes to everything but knowing when to say either yes or no.

-From experience, there is no maybe, it only implies you that are not ready to take new responsibility, and often it's better to say no.
+From experience, there is no maybe, it only implies that you are not ready to take on new responsibilities, and often it's better to say no.